kodonnellredhat/sno-nuc/README.md

 > cat $HOME/quay-install/quay-rootCA/rootCA.pem

-- Output your oc-mirror imagecontentsourcepolicy (note this is the config that has the openshift-installer look at your OCP mirror content location for the OpenShift cluster deployment).
+- Output your oc-mirror imagecontentsourcepolicy (this is how your install points to your mirror-registry for disconnected).

 *Note:* your results directory below will be unique to your oc-mirror execution